fd-semantics/causal-schema-public/data/README.md

 }
 ```

-Here are two full example for comparison side to side.
-Note that the train example's `torque_id` is the same as the dev example (the dev text contains the train text).
+Here are two full examples for comparison side to side of the `train` and `dev` splits.
+Note that both examples share the same `torque_id` (the dev text contains the train text).

 ```json
 [